 The ship-to-ship method is the transferring of LNG cargo or refueling of an LNG-powered vessel when at the dock, the LNG bunker vessel then positions itself along the waterside for LNG transfer.
 Since this method is carried out while the ships are underway, it requires permits, strict safety standards, and flawless execution.

 The land-to-ship method takes place while the ship is docked at an on-shore LNG storage terminal.
 When using this transfer method, safety and operations are critical.
-Just like with logistics on land, time is money, and efficiency is key to lower overall operating costs.
+Just like with logistics on land, time is money, and efficiency is key to lowering overall operating costs.
 Minimizing the time in port during transfers/refueling helps keep costs down and other operations such as loading/offloading cargo and crew changes running smoothly.

 The truck-to-ship method takes place at the port with a truck onshore loading/unloading the LNG to the ship.
 Typically, it will either be one LNG tank truck transferring, or a system of lines transferring from multiple tank trucks.
 As with all other methods of LNG transfer.
 Safety is the number one priority.
 With many tank trucks moving in and out during the transfer process, execution becomes critical to ensure the job is done safely and on time.

 Over the Years Dixon's Footprint in the LNG Industry Has Grown

 Transferring LNG at such low temperatures requires specialized cryogenic products to safely get the job done.
 Dixon specializes in supplying cryogenic couplings for the transfer and bunkering of LNG.